8 Foods You Need in Your Kitchen for a Healthier New Year

 Nonfat or low-fat Greek yogurt is a stellar source of high-quality protein and many essential nutrients like calcium and potassium.
 Traditional Greek yogurt is strained so it removes the watery whey, resulting in a thicker, creamier yogurt with twice the protein and about half the sugar of regular yogurt.
 A typical single-serving container of nonfat Greek yogurt packs around 17 grams of protein—about the equivalent of three eggs!

-How to use it: Enjoy with fresh fruit as a snack or use to make smoothies, as an oatmeal topper, or as a healthier stand-in for sour cream or mayo in most recipes.
+How to use it: Enjoy with fresh fruit as a snack, or use in smoothies, as an oatmeal topper, or as a healthier stand-in for sour cream or mayo in most recipes.

 It’s okay to get a little, um, nutty for your health’s sake.
 Research reveals that people who eat around an ounce of nuts per day—whether they prefer almonds, cashews, walnuts, pistachios, or another nut—tend to be thinner and have lower risk for heart disease and certain cancers compared to those who avoid nuts.
 Because nuts are high in fat, they are calorie-rich, so portion control is key.
 Nutritionally, all nuts are rich in heart-healthy unsaturated fat and protein and provide nutrients like vitamins B and E, magnesium, and filling fiber.